-Most of the functionality provided by the App Engine bundled services is now provided by the Cloud Client Libraries for Java.
+Most of the functionality provided by the legacy bundled services is now provided by the Cloud Client Libraries.
 For more information, see the recommended alternatives listed below.

 You can serve images from Cloud Storage, serve them directly, or use a third-party content delivery network (CDN).

 The App Engine Images service also provided functionality to avoid dynamic requests to your application by handling image resizing using a serving URL.
 If you want similar functionality, you can generate the re-sized images ahead of time and upload them to Cloud Storage for serving.
 Alternatively, you could use a third-party content delivery network (CDN) service that offers image resizing.